amandadebler/folding-at-cloud/README.md

 1. Consider the price difference between the NV6 (nvidia M60 - approx 500k PPD) and the more common NC6 (nvidia K80 - approx 330k PPD).
 1. Run `start-fahazurevm.ps1` with any switches you want - default max hourly price is $0.15 (times 730 hours = $109.50/mo), you might be willing to spend more.
 1. Wait about 5-10 minutes for all the packages to be installed - `ssh <public_dns> tail -f /var/log/cloud-init-output.log` until you see someting like `Cloud-init v.
 19.4-33-gbb4131a2-0ubuntu1~18.04.1 finished at Mon, 06 Apr 2020 20:18:39 +0000.
 Datasource DataSourceAzure [seed=/var/lib/waagent].
 Up 15.44 seconds`
-1. Check the Folding@Home logs: `ssh <public_dns> tail -f /var/lib/fahclient/log.txt` or run direct commands by ssh'ing into the machine and accessing the F@H commandline client with telnet localhost 36330.
+1. Check the Folding@Home logs: `ssh <public_dns> tail -f /var/lib/fahclient/log.txt` or run direct commands by ssh'ing into the machine and accessing the F@H commandline client with `telnet localhost 36330` and typing `help` to see your options.

 ## Economics of folding on Azure GPU-enabled VMs